mk6502/supervised-learning/README.txt

     pip install -r requirements.txt

-Run the code with:

-    python main.py
+There are two components: `main.py` and `plots.py`.

+`main.py` will run everything.

-This will run for somewhere on the order of 15-60 minutes depending on the hardware.
+This will run for somewhere on the order of 30-60 minutes depending on the hardware.
 All learners, hyperparameter grid search, and plotting all happens by running `main.py`.
 Plots are output to the `plots` directory.
 Various metrics are printed to the console.

+Since training takes a long time, some plotting is broken out into a separate `plots.py` file which uses output from a previous run of `main.py` to generate plots.

+This file *is* called by `main.py` so you do NOT need to run it manually after running `main.py`.

+In summary: run the code with:

+    python main.py

+If you want to only rerun plotting (e.g. after modifying `plots.py`, you do not need to run all of `main.py` - you can run `plots.py` independently.
+But `main.py` will run it for you.

+My output from running `main.py` is included in the `output` directory in this repository.